Fire and rescue services

 The local currency is the Euro.

-On arrival, you must declare cash and valuables valued over 10,000 euros or equivalent.
+You must declare cash and valuables valued over 10,000 euros or equivalent on arrival.
 This includes laptop computers, cameras and jewellery.

 You need to show your declaration form when you leave.
 If you don't, your valuables and funds could be confiscated.

-ATMs accept cards with Plus, Cirrus or Maestro access.
-They are widely available.
+ATMs accept cards with Plus, Cirrus or Maestro access and are widely available.

 To drive in Montenegro, you'll need both: